Mould Testing & Mould Exposure Investigations

-WTS is a leading UK air quality and environmental services company offering a full range of environmental solutions including expert workplace exposure investigations, mould testing, indoor air quality assessments and Sick Building Syndrome surveys.
+WTS is a leading UK air quality and environmental services company offering a full range of specialist solutions including mould testing, workplace exposure investigations, indoor air quality assessments and Sick Building Syndrome surveys.

 Our mould testing and exposure investigation services are delivered by specialists who combine their experience with the latest testing and analysis equipment, and laboratory analysis techniques to help identify air quality and other environmental issues to improve the quality of internal workplace environments and the health and well-being of building occupants.

 Expert mould testing & exposure investigations

 Our expert mould testing, analysis and exposure investigation solutions include:

 With offices in London serving the South and South East England, Manchester (North West), Birmingham (Midlands), Bristol (South East England and Wales), Leeds (North and North East) and Glasgow (Scotland), supported by regional teams of specially trained technicians, air quality specialists and consultants WTS can offer cost effective environmental investigation and monitoring solutions throughout the UK and Ireland.

 Contact us today to learn how our expert mould testing solutions can help improve workplace health and well-being, employee comfort, attendance and productivity issues.

 To speak with one of our experts call us on 0330 223 31 31 or simply use the button below to get our full contact details or submit our contact form.